jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This struggle between using power for personal gain versus for the common good seems to be as old as time, and it’s certainly been echoed in countless stories.
 One such story is _Star Wars_, which introduces us to a galaxy where the Force exists as an all-powerful energy field.
 Luke Skywalker’s Jedi warriors harness "the light side" to help others.
 Darth Vader’s evil Sith lords harness "the dark side" to help themselves and hurt all who oppose them.

 In our world, we like to call our technological protagonists "trailblazers".
 Like Jedi knights, they empower us cyborgs with new tools.
 But we don’t have a political name for the antagonists.
-Thus, I call the antagonists to our technological evolution Darth Blockbuster: people who prevent human evolution for the sake of their self-interest.
+Gatekeepers are often bad, but sometimes they're just doing their job.
+Thus, I call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human evolution for the sake of their self-interest.

 Since biological adaptions and upgrades are evolution, I have termed human technological evolution Techvolution.
 This book is about inventing Techvolution, the philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve problems with technological upgrades as smoothly in human society as evolution does in Nature.